memtt/malt/README.md

 Build options
 -------------

-MATT build support several options to define with -D option of CMake :
+MALT build support several options to define with -D option of CMake :

- * -DENABLE_CODE_TIMING={yes|no} : Enable quick and dirty function to measure MATT internal performances.
+ * -DENABLE_CODE_TIMING={yes|no} : Enable quick and dirty function to measure MALT internal performances.
  * -DENABLE_TEST={yes|no}        : Enable build of unit tests.
  * -DJUNIT_OUTPUT={yes|no}       : Enable generation of junit files for jenkins integration.